The movie opens with Tony (Robert Downey Jr.

 While at home, Tony has JARVIS bring up a hologram diagram of the destruction at Graumann's Chinese Theater.
 While JARVIS is analyzing the attack, Tony discovers that Happy is pointing to a curious oddity of military dog tags with the name "Jack Taggart" etched onto them.
 Since there was no active military personnel at the blast, Tony wonders exactly what the dog tags are doing there.
 JARVIS then analyzes the latest Mandarin attack and compares with past incidents.
 This blast at the theater bears resemblance to an incident that happened four years ago in Rose Hill, Tennessee, and predates any known Mandarin attack, where an ex-army soldier named Chad Davis blew himself up, taking five people with him.
 Tony asks JARVIS if he's ever been to Tennessee.
 JARVIS then creates a flight path for the Iron Man suit.

 He's interrupted when the doorbell rings.
 A paranoid Tony wonders why he's getting visitors since he told JARVIS that the house is on complete and total lock down.
 The visitor turns out not to be the Mandarin, but Dr. Maya Hansen, who believes Tony is in danger.
-A freaked out Pepper is arguing with Maya and just as that's happening, the house is attacked by three gunships disguised as news choppers.
+A freaked out Pepper is arguing with Maya and just as that's happening, the house is attacked by three helicopter gunships disguised as news choppers.
 Tony commands the MK42 suit to cover and protect Pepper.
 Pepper and Maya survive the attack.
-Tony gets the MK42 back but down on power he cannot fly.
+Tony gets the MK42 back and manages to destroy two of the helicopters, but down on power he cannot fly.
 The house crumbles into the sea, taking Tony with it.
 The suit regains some power and flies off, unseen.
 Tony passes out.